Press "Enter" to skip to content

 • If you have a scheduled meeting with me, it is your responsibility to come prepared.
 For early grad students, this means updating your Powerpoint Log with the appropriate information for the meeting with me (this could include bullet points about topics we need to discuss, graphs of results to show me, etc).
 These updates should be made no later than the morning of your meeting with me.

-• It is my responsibility to get you feedback in a timely fashion.
+• We will agree on deadlines for things together.
+It is your responsibility to get me things on time or let me know when things will be late and set a new (realistic) deadline.
+It is my responsibility to get you feedback in a timely fashion.
 This will differ depending on what it is – some things I will try to get you back within a day or two (e.g. feedback on abstracts, emails, slack convos).
 Other things I will need longer (manuscript revisions) but I will always try to get feedback to you within two weeks as a general rule.

 • Emergencies – contact me via my cell phone if/when emergencies arise (personal emergencies, or fish room related emergencies)